 Nuku Hiva Marquesas Islands, Tahiti And French Polynesia Travel Guide

 Vini and Vodafone are the main mobile providers in French Polynesia.
-You can purchase local SIM cards upon arrival at Tahiti Faa'an International Airport (PPT) or at a Vini store in Taiohae, The Largest of the marquesas islands.
+You can purchase local SIM cards upon arrival at Tahiti Faa'an International Airport (PPT) or at a Vini store in Taiohae, The Largest of the marquesas islands islands.
 Data packages are recommended for internet access.

 Wi-Fi is available at most guesthouses and hotels in Taiohae.
 Particular accommodations may charge a fee or offer limited bandwidth.
 Public Wi-Fi hotspots are rare outside of accommodations.